Dahabiya Nile Cruise: Top 18 Things to Know Before You Go

 1. What Exactly is a Dahabiya?

 A dahabiya is a traditional Egyptian sailing boat, once used by the wealthy to leisurely cruise the Nile.
-Today, these elegant vessels offer a luxurious and intimate way to explore Egypt’s most famous river.
-With just a handful of cabins, dahabiyas prioritize privacy and a relaxed pace, making them perfect for soaking in the scenery.
-It’s the kind of travel that feels timeless—gliding along the water with the sound of the breeze filling the sails.
+Today, these boats offer a luxurious and intimate way to explore Egypt.
+With just a handful of cabins, dahabiyas prioritize privacy and a relaxed pace, making them ideal for soaking in the scenery.

 a dahabiya Nile cruise in Egypt